 Many sheltered beaches in Pembrokeshire lend themselves to beginner surfers and families who are after gentle waves.

 Don’t worry; the name sounds slightly more intense than the conditions!
 This gorgeous four-mile long beach is complete with a reef at the north end and attracts surfers of all abilities.

 Right at the top of the Llyn Peninsula, you can find this remote beach.
 A long walk from the car park, this spot excels during winter storms, creating steep, hollow and barrelling waves between mid-to-high tide.

 The exciting surf found in scenic Northern Ireland has become an all too familiar tale, with many of us eager to get in on it!
 If you’re hoping to experience its glorious coastline, take a look at some prime locations!

 Best Time to Surf

 Like the rest of the UK, Northern Ireland excels in the autumn and winter months.
-The water at this time is notoriously cold, so make sure you have a decent 5:4 suit, complete with hood, gloves and boots!
+The water at this time is notoriously cold, so make sure you have a decent 5:4 suit, complete with hood, gloves and at least 5mm wetsuit boots!
 Over summer, a 3:2 should be thick enough.